VirgilSecurity/virgil-sdk-python/Docs/quickstart.md

 ## Step 4.
 Receive a Message
 An encrypted message is received on the recipient’s side using an IP messaging client.
+In order to decrypt and verify the received data the app on recipient’s side needs to get sender’s Virgil Card from the Keys Service.

 ```python
 message = currentChannel.GetMessage()